-Peripatetic music teachers come in to school weekly and children have the opportunity to learn guitar, violin, drums, keyboard and wind instruments from Y1 to Y6: currently 40% of Key Stage Two children take advantage of these lessons.
+Peripatetic music teachers come in to school weekly and children have the opportunity to learn guitar, drums and keyboard instruments from Y1 to Y6: currently 30% of Key Stage Two children take advantage of these lessons.
 Children perform at open assemblies and concerts.
 Musicians visit the school from time to time introducing orchestral instruments to the children.
-The Choir performs annually with the Loveny Male Voice Choir in a Christmas concert.